Facts about best shoes for kids

 Can my child get flat feet from non-supportive shoes?

 Yes, Flat feet is a genetic condition that it is generally passed within a family.
 However, children can develop flat feet by wearing cheap, non orthopedic shoes.
 Shoes made out of synthetic leather, plastic, rubber or other non-breathable material is often the cause of flat or pronated feet (ankles turning inwards or collapsing).

 Can flat feet be cured?

-No. Once your child is born with flat feet or develops due to bad shoes than condition usually stays permanent.
-Supportive, comfortable shoes with excellent arch support are needed at all times to relive the foot pain and back/spine stress.
+No. Once your child is born with flat feet or develops due to bad sneakers than condition usually stays permanent.
+Supportive, comfortable sneakers with excellent arch support are needed at all times to relive the foot pain and back/spine stress.

 My child received orthodics from podiatrists, should I additionally buy supportive shoes?

 Yes.
 Leather orthopedic footwear are needed even if doctor prescribes orthopedic innersoles.
 You can’t substitute child’s comfort, fit and quality of European made shoes.
 European shoes offer sturdy stable heel support that would hold orthodic well and shape ankles correctly.
 They are simply the best and your child is guaranteed a proper fit and comfort.

 Can my 9 years old daughter wear shoes with heels?